 During Hurricane Frances in 2004, the La Famille Express dragged its anchor for 12 miles from South Dock to its current location.
 After the wind and storm surge dropped, the vessel was firmly planted in the sand with little hope of recovery.

 The consistent trade winds, combined with the shallow depths and soft sandy ocean floor of the Caicos Banks create some of the best kiteboarding locations in the Caribbean.
 Beaches exposed to the banks, such as Long Bay on Providenciales and Half Moon Bay near Water Cay attract pros and amateurs alike from around the globe.

 The shallows and sounds of the Caicos Banks are rapidly gaining attention as a spectacular bonefishing location.
 Bonefish are common, as well as large tarpon.
-Several charter companies on Providenciales, North Caicos and South Caicos cater to this growing boutique sport.
+Several fishing charter companies on Providenciales, North Caicos, and South Caicos cater to this growing boutique sport.